► Facelift for 911 GT3 RS

 ► Power increase to c.
 525bhp

-One of the stars of the 2017 Geneva motor show was the updated Porsche 911 GT3, with a minor facelift and a host of cumulative tweaks to performance, handling and refinement.
+The Porsche 911 GT3 has already been updated earlier this year, with a minor 991.2-generation facelift and a host of cumulative tweaks to performance, handling and refinement.
+You can read our review of that car here.

 Click here for CAR's review of the existing Porsche 911 GT3 RS

 Like the regular GT3, there’s a new front bumper treatment.
-This test car appears to be fitted with the tail-lights and rear bumper from the current RS, but they’re likely to change for production too.
+This test car appears to be fitted with the tail-lights and rear bumper from the current RS, but they’re likely to change for production.

 Gigantic Michelin Pilot Sport Cup 2 tyres are still crammed beneath the arches, and the hallmark vents above the front wheels return – Porsche GT boss Andreas Preuninger says they practically double front-end downforce.